vatnz-dev/sops/docs/aerodromes/Procedural/nzns.md

 ### Usage of TWY A at Night

 TWY `A` north of holding point `A3` does not have any taxiway lighting.
-Due to this, aircraft usually backtrack runway 02/20 during night hours, vacating and entering via `A3`.
+Due to this, aircraft usually backtrack runway 02/20 during night hours, vacating the runway via `A3`.
 Backtrack instructions may be given with taxi instructions.
 It is at the controller's discretion if they wish to use this procedure.

 ## IFR Departures